Julianne Moore

 BirthdayDec 3, 1960

 BiographyJulie Anne Smith (born December 3, 1960), known professionally as Julianne Moore, is an American actress and children's author.
 Prolific in film since the early 1990s, she is known for her portrayals of emotionally troubled women in independent films, and for her roles in blockbusters.
-She is the recipient of numerous accolades, including an Academy Award, a British Academy Film Award, two Golden Globe Awards, and two Emmy Awards.
+She is the recipient of numerous accolades, including an Academy Award, a BAFTA Award, two Emmy Awards, and two Golden Globe Awards as well as Best Actress Prizes from the Cannes Film Festival, Berlin Film Festival, and Venice Film Festival.
 In 2015, Time named her one of the 100 most influential people in the world, and in 2020, The New York Times named her one of the greatest actors of the 21st century.

 In addition to her acting work, Moore has written a series of children's books about a character named Freckleface Strawberry.
 She is married to director Bart Freundlich, with whom she has two children.